 Cityworks is part of the Cityparents Group of organisations, which also includes the professional networks Cityparents, and Cityparents Influencers.

-The Cityparents network comprises 4 inclusive, award-winning networks for City professionals who have a shared interest in balancing home/family life with a progressive career.
+The Cityparents Network comprises 4 inclusive, award-winning networks for professionals who have a shared interest in balancing home/family life with a progressive career.

-We have over 14,000 members in London representing the law, banking/finance, management consultancy, human resources and accountancy.
+We have over 15,000 members representing a broad range of corporate professions including law, banking/finance, property, insurance, management consultancy, human resources and professional services.
 Our aims are:

 - To provide peer support to those balancing careers and home responsibilities